-That team includes three of South Jersey Magazine’s Top Doctors for 2021: Dr. Mark S. Rekant, Dr. Patrick M. Kane and Dr. Andrew J. Miller.
+That team includes three of South Jersey Magazine’s Top Physicians for 2022: Dr. Mark S. Rekant, Dr. Patrick M. Kane and Dr. Andrew J. Miller.

-“There are few practices in the area like PHSC, that care for shoulder through to the fingertips,” explains Dr. Mark Rekant.
-“Our practice is uniquely comprehensive, providing non-surgical treatment, cutting-edge surgical procedures and rehabilitative care, including personalized therapy and custom splits in our 16 offices in New Jersey and Pennsylvania.”
+“There are few practices in the area like PHSC, that care for the shoulder through to the fingertips,” explains Dr. Mark Rekant.
+“Our practice is uniquely comprehensive, providing non-surgical treatment, cutting-edge surgical procedures and rehabilitative care, including personalized therapy and custom splints in our 15 offices in New Jersey and Pennsylvania.”

 As school is back in session and children are gearing up for fall sports, remember to stretch and avoid overuse.
 “We treat a lot of young athletes with overuse injuries,” says Dr. Kane.
 “The stress sports puts on the body is different from what we saw five to 10 years ago.
 We see more children with overuse injuries.
 It’s our general recommendation that people play multiple sports and are mindful of over training, but this is especially important in the pediatric population,” Dr. Kane adds.